geodaai/openassistant/README.md

 [Documentation](https://openassistant-doc.vercel.app) |
 [Playground](https://openassistant-playground.vercel.app)

-OpenAssistant is a javascript library for building AI assistant with powerful **tools** and interactive React chat component.
+OpenAssistant is a javascript library for building AI assistant with powerful tools and an interactive React chat component.

 Check out the following examples using OpenAssistant in action:

 - [kepler.gl AI Assistant (kepler.gl)](https://location.foursquare.com/resources/blog/products/foursquare-brings-enterprise-grade-spatial-analytics-to-your-browser-with-kepler-gl-3-1/)
 - [GeoDa.AI AI Assistant (geoda.ai)](https://geoda.ai)
 - [SqlRooms (sqlrooms.org)](https://sqlrooms-ai.netlify.app/)

+## Why OpenAssistant?

+OpenAssistant is built based on [Vercel AI SDK](https://sdk.vercel.ai/docs) and provides:

+- a uniform interface for different AI providers
+- a set of powerful LLM tools (data analysis, visualization, mapping, etc.)
+- an interactive React chat component (optional)

+for building your own AI assistant, along with a design allows you to easily create your own tools by :

+- providing your own context (e.g. data, callbacks etc.) for the tool execution
+- providing your own UI component for rendering the tool result
+- passing the result from the tool execution to the tool UI component

 ## Getting Started